thefuture2092/didia.me/content/posts/2019-02-21-use-binary-search-as-your-debugging-algorithm.md

 Dear friend, I hope this post has added a great tool to your already rich toolbox and now you can indeed find buggy commit faster than The Flash ⚡.

 If you have something you want to add about this post or just share an opinion, drop me a line in the comments section, I will be happy to read it.
-And if you learnt something new today, don't forget to share this post as it may help someone else too.
+And if you learnt something new today, don’t forget to share this post as it may help someone else too.

 Until next time, peace ✌🏾